Nacer Barazite: Al Jazira

+On 2 September 2018, he signed for UAE Pro-League club Al Jazira for one season from Yeni Malatyaspor.

 Buriram United

-In 2019, he signed for Buriram United in Thailand.
+In 2019, Barazite signed for Buriram United in Thailand.

 International career

 Barazite has played for the Netherlands national under-17 football team, being a member of the side in the 2007 UEFA European Under-17 Football Championship; he scored in the Netherlands' 2–2 draw with Belgium, but the Netherlands did not progress beyond the group stage.
 He was a regular in the U-19 team for the 2009 European Championship qualifying campaign that ended when they narrowly missed out on a tournament spot on goal difference in the elite qualification stage.
 On 9 October, he made his first appearance in the 2011 U-21 European Championship qualifying, coming on as a second-half substitute.